 Support for new dads

-Depression during pregnancy and early parenthood doesn’t just affect new mums – dads are also at greater risk.
+Depression during pregnancy and early parenthood doesn’t just affect new mums – dads are also at risk.
 If you’ve recently or are about to become a father, we’ve got info and resources to help you deal with stress and take care of yourself.

 The thought of getting through the day is daunting… no-one tells people how hard it is… usually easy tasks are beyond your ability.